programmin1/book2pad/README.rst

 Usage
 -----

+GUI:

+Run BookTransfer.py, select the device when plugged in, and just drag-and-drop to add to iBooks.

+Command-line:

 If the iPad's contents don't show up immediately after plugging in, mount your ipad somewhere using ifuse, say /media

     ifuse /media